jqshuv/short/README.md

 <h3 align="center">short.</h3>

   <p align="center">
-    Short is a lightweight and simple link shortener working on Cloudflare Workers.
+    Short is a lightweight and simple link shortener working on Cloudflare Workers®.
     <br />
     <a href="https://s.jqshuv.com/apidocs"><strong>Explore the docs »</strong></a>
     <br />